theabraxas/Battalion/README.md

 ## Optional Parameters

-- `--email-domain <domain name>`: Allows a different email domain to be configured
+- `--email-domain <domain name>`: Allows a different email domain to be configured.
+Use this if the primary domain is `x.com` but users receive mail at `y.com` addresses.
-- `--subdomain-list <file>`: Specify a file that provides potential subdomains
+- `--subdomain-list <file>`: Specify a file that provides potential subdomains, this is used by the dnsrecon tool.
+That tool provides some high-quality default lists.
 - `--nmap`: Enable light touch nmap scanning of subdomains
-- `--nmap-aggressive`: This is a VERY intense scan on each subdomain, approx ~10 minutes per subdomain.
-VERY LONG TO RUN.
+- `--nmap-aggressive`: (Long running!)
+This is a VERY intense scan on each subdomain, approximately 10 minutes per subdomain.
 - `--shodan <api key>`: Specify a Shodan API key and enables a Shodan scan
 - `--hunter <api key>`: Sets a Hunter.io API Key and enables Hunter in the user scan.
 This will vastly speed up the user scan!
 - `--timeout-http <seconds>`: Specify a timeout in seconds for HTTP detection
 - `--timeout-eyewitness <seconds>`: Specify a timeout in seconds for EyeWitness individual scans

-## Disabling Scans
+## Disabling Major Scan Types

 - `--disable-user`: Disable the user scan
 - `--disable-domain`: Disable the domain scan

-## Sample Scan

-`./battalion.sh --name TestScan --out /path/to/destination/directory --company "Company Name" --domain "example.com" --nmap --shodan "shodanAPIkey"`
-This would create a new scan called 'TestScan' and put the results of the scan at /path/to/destionation/directory/<files>.
-It would scan `example.com` with the domain-scan features and do a user-scan on "Company Name" the NMAP and Shodan modules are enabled in this sample.

 # Scan Output

 Battalion produces a number of directories which help categorize raw output.
-It also produces a directory called `report` which will contain a Markdown report summarizing and organizing the output.
-All of these directories will be created at the location specified by the `--out` parameter and do not need to be created.
+All of these directories will be created at the location specified by the `--out` parameter by the Battalion script.

 ## Expected Scan Time (User)

-The current scan time for the user scan is rather large -- over 20 minutes.
-We're currently working on a way to improve this by changing how Battalion identifies email addresses.
+The current default scan time for the user scan is rather large -- over 20 minutes.
+We recomment acquiring a [Hunter](https://hunter.io) API key to expidite this process.

 ## Expected Scan Time (Domain)

 Scans depend very much on the 'size' of the target, where the size is deteremined by the number of users and the number of detected domain records.
-Even for small targets scans will normally take a few minutes to complete.
+Small targets usually take at least a few minutes to complete.

 # Disclaimer